-Accounts Payable, Accrued Expenses and Accrued Capital
+Accounts Payable, Accrued Expenses and Accrued Capital Expenditures

-All accounts payable, accrued liabilities and accrued capital balance are due to unaffiliated parties.
+All accounts payable, accrued liabilities and accrued capital expenditures balances are due to unaffiliated parties.
 All operating and capital expenditures were funded through capital contributions from our parent.
 These balances are managed and paid under Antero's cash management program.